Sparen/Sparen-DNH-STL/README.md

     - `stl_rshift()`: Return the input right shifted n times.
     - `stl_tobinary()`: Return the input as a binary string.

-The following data structure libraries are provided in this distribution:
+The following data structure libraries are provided in this distribution.
+These are data structure libraries custom-made for the STL distribution.

 * `stl_queue.dnh`
 * `stl_stack.dnh`

+The following miscellaneous libraries are provided in this distribution.
+These are libraries for specific tasks that were typically made independently of the STL distribution.
+* `lib_autoformat.dnh`: Provides automatic line breaking in text based on render width.

 ### Running Unit Tests